Policies & Positions that Guide our Dedication to Youth Empowerment

 Primary Safety Belt Laws - Studies have shown that states that pass primary safety belt laws realize significant improvement in safety belt use.
 SADD supports primary safety belt laws that require the use of occupant restraints by vehicle occupants and permit enforcement of the law without the need to observe or cite the driver for another offense.

-Anti-Violence Programming– SADD supports funding for anti-violence programming in schools K-12, including programming that addresses issues such as hazing, bullying, relationship abuse, and gang activity.
+Anti-Violence Programming - SADD supports funding for anti-violence programming in schools, K-12, including programming that addresses issues such as hazing, bullying, relationships abuse, and gang activity.